mzattera/v4j/docs/005/index.md

 #### 'e' and 'i'

 The characters 'e' and 'i' only appear in slots 6 and 9 respectively, in a sequence of 1, 2 or 3.
-Currier has assumed each sequences of same characters is a single Voynich character.
+Some transcribers, like Currier, have assumed some of these sequences to be a single Voynich character.

 It can be argued that these are indeed repetitions of the same character but, if this is the case, as these sequences appear always in same slots, what it is relevant here would be the number of repetitions.
 In other words, as it